 The teams that play in the Hall of Fame game will play an additional preseason game compared to the rest of the league.
 Will that give the Jaguars and Raiders an advantage over their opponents in the regular season?

-While Ohio sports gambling is currently prohibited, BetOhio.com is ready to dive into the data of past performances from teams in the Hall of Fame Game.
+While Ohio sports betting is legal, BetOhio.com is ready to dive into the data of past performances from teams in the Hall of Fame Game.

-There are no Ohio mobile betting apps legally offering odds on the game, but it is worth noting that the NFL canceled the game three times since 2010 for several different reasons (lockout, poor field conditions, COVID-19).
+There are some great Ohio betting apps legally offering odds on the game, but it is worth noting that the NFL canceled the game three times since 2010 for several different reasons (lockout, poor field conditions, COVID-19).